kizuyoko/Learning/nodeJS/nodeJS_Janken/REAMDE.md

 A litte project to to learn NodeJs in CodeCademy.
-Janken mean Rock-Paper-Scissors in Japanese.
+Janken means Rock-Paper-Scissors in Japanese.